mravanelli/pytorch-kaldi/README.md

 Note that run_exp performs a full ASR experiment (training, forward and decoding).
 If everything is working fine, you should find the following files in in the output folder:
--a file *res.res* summarizing the training and eval performance over the various epochs.
+- a file *res.res* summarizing the training and eval performance over the various epochs.
 For the MFCC experiment you should obtain something like this:
 For the GRU experiment you should obtain something like this:

--a folder *decode_test* containing the speech recognition results.
+- a folder *decode_test* containing the speech recognition results.
 If you type *./RESULTS* you should be able to see the Phone Error Rate (PER%) for each experiment.
 For instance:
 ```
 mfcc features: PER=18.0%
 fMLLR features: PER=16.8%
 ```
--the model *.pkl* is the final model used for speech decoding -the files *.info* reports loss and error performance for each training chunk -the file *log.log* contains possible errors occurred in the training procedure.
+- the model *.pkl* is the final model used for speech decoding
+- the files *.info* reports loss and error performance for each training chunk
+- the file *log.log* contains possible errors occurred in the training procedure.